-What's covered & not covered under pet insurance?
+What's covered and not covered under pet insurance

-When shopping for pet insurance, you’ll want to compare the different policy options that are available and also find out what the policy doesn't cover.
+When shopping for pet insurance, you’ll want to compare the different policy options that are available and also find out what the policy does and doesn't cover.

 - Wellness checks